-T3, the largest modern mass timber building in the USA is now complete - our crews installed the 180,000sqft timber superstructure in only 9.5 weeks.With the successful launch of T3 Minneapolis (timber, technology, transportation), tall wood construction in North America continues to reach new heights.
+T3, the largest modern mass timber building in the USA at completion, is finished - our crews installed the 180,000sqft timber superstructure in only 9.5 weeks.With the successful launch of T3 Minneapolis (timber, technology, transportation), tall wood construction in North America continues to reach new heights.
 Replacing traditional structural systems such as concrete and steel, prefabricated solid wood panels, such as Nail-Laminated Timber panels, create a construction method which is fast, clean, and sustainable–not to mention aesthetically pleasing (StructureCraft now has a fully automated mass timber manufacturing facility).

 StructureCraft was chosen as timber engineer-builder, for efficient structural solutions, low-cost, and quick erection/delivery time.
 We were also the Engineer of Record for the timber superstructure.

 Designed by Michael Green Architecture and DLR Group, with MKA, this new office building's seven stories and 220,000 square feet of mixed retail and office space has a strong draw on local investors and the tech and creative tenant due to the warmth of wood and the embrace of green construction techniques and materials.

 The bottom concrete level is set aside for both retail space and a tenant amenity centre which includes fitness, social workspace, and bike parking.
 Above it is six stories of pure wood office space.

-NLT chosen over CLT, GLT, etc. because of structural advantages, lower cost, and faster procurement times
+NLT was chosen over CLT, GLT, etc. because of structural advantages, lower cost, and faster procurement times

 Looking for efficient structural solutions and quick erection times to meet a fall 2016 opening, Hines and Kraus Anderson Construction engaged StructureCraft to work as engineer-builder for the timber structure.
 StructureCraft was Engineer of Record for the timber structure, working closely with MKA as the base building EOR.